agustinaf-87/calculator-app/README.md

 # Calculator app
-##Getting Started
-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

-##Prerequisites
+## Prerequisites
-This is an example of how to list things you need to use the software and how to install them.
+This is an example of how to list things you need to use the app and how to install them.

-####npm
+* npm
 `npm install`
+this will create the node_modules folder

+* install the library calculator
 `npm i calculator-ts-agustina-fernandez`
-##Installation
-Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services.

-# calculator-app
+This instruction will give you acces to the library

+## Run the app
+* To run the app you must run the build:
+`npm run build`
+* Go to the src file in order to activate the app and then run the command node index:
+`cd src`
+`node index`